 Q: If I file a personal injury claim after my accident, will I have to go to court?

 An attorney knows all the ins and outs of insurance and appropriate negotiation for an acceptable settlement amount for your case.
 If another driver’s insurance company agrees to pay what your attorney believes your case is worth, and you agree, then your case will not go to court.
 This is what happens in most situations.
 Some cases do require litigation.
 In either situation, hiring a law firm with experience in handling personal injury cases is critical.

-We are here to help answer any questions you may have.
+Our car accident attorneys are here to help answer any questions you may have.
 Call us today at 888-We-Mean-It.